Boston United v Darlington

 A taxi is suggested.
 There is no real bus service to speak of, apart from a very infrequent one serving the nearby village.

 Boston United website has information about the club and stadium.

 Pubs in town:

 The Eagle 144 West Street A short walk from the station - and if you've travelled by train, you'll need a drink!
 This two-room bar has up to eight real ales including by owners Castle Rock brewery.
 Also has Sky screens.
 DAFTS recommended.

 The Britannia Inn 4 Church Street Town centre Bateman's pub close to the Assembly Rooms.
 Serves food at lunchtimes, plus Sky Sports.

-The Coach and Horses 86 Main Ridge Football-friendly real ale bar, on the small side though, although near the ground.
+The Coach and Horses 86 Main Ridge Football-friendly real ale bar, on the small side though.
 Visiting fans welcomed but it gets full.